michaelandrefraniatte/michaelandrefraniatte/README.md

-﻿MAF ©1989-2023,  no one may own and use anything in any manner from me.
+﻿MAF ©1989-2023,  no one may own and use anything in any manner.